orlandos-nl/MongoKitten/README.md

 - IBM's [BlueSocket](https://github.com/IBM-Swift/BlueSocket) for TCP connections
 - Our own [BSON](https://github.com/PlanTeam/BSON) library, which is also 100% native Swift

+We support the Swift Development Snapshot 2016-03-01-a currently.
+Other versions of swift may or may not work.

 ## Setup

 Add to your Package.swift: